 Research Integrity Training

 Research integrity is a key component in the induction of graduate students, postdocs and research supervisors and various information sessions are delivered throughout the academic year.
 Attendance is particularly important for those commencing their research at DCU, in addition to the completion of the online Research Integrity module, details of which are communicated to students via email and at induction sessions.
+Details are outlined at this webpage.

 Other GSO Training Opportunities